xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     *   **Solution:** Suggest to conduct a study on 100 manually evaluated thought traces to establish a statistical correlation between high "curvature" and the occurrence of logical fallacies.

 ---
-### Phase 16: Guided Evolution & Self-Optimization - ▶️ In Progress
+### Phase 16: Guided Evolution & Self-Optimization - ✅ Complete

 **Goal:** Begin implementing advanced cognitive concepts in a gradual, safe, and evidence-based manner.